3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 The following instructions can then be used to build the kernel:

-Visit the release page which kernel image would you like to build from source, and refer the location of the git repository and the branch or tag used for the build.
+Visit the release page which kernel image would you like to build from source, and take notes the location of the git repository and the branch or tag used for the build.

-For the Landing Team releases: http://builds.96boards.org/releases/hikey/linaro/debian/ <br>
+For the Landing Team releases: <br>
+  http://builds.96boards.org/releases/hikey/linaro/debian/ <br>
-For the Reference Platform Build releases: http://builds.96boards.org/releases/reference-platform/debian/hikey/
+For the Reference Platform Build releases: <br>
+  http://builds.96boards.org/releases/reference-platform/debian/hikey/

 Git clone the source code tree: